Our Team

 University of California, Irvine, Department of Emergency Medicine

-Jon Smart is the Assistant Program Director at University of California Irvine.
-He completed his fellowship in Multimedia Design and Educational Technology (MDEdTech) after completing medical school at LSU-New Orleans and then emergency medicine residency at UT-San Antonio he is now continually searching for paths to innovate in medical education at all levels of training.
+Jon Smart is a current fellow in Multimedia Design and Educational Technology (MDEdTech) at the University of California Irvine.
+Having completed medical school at LSU-New Orleans and then Emergency Medicine residency at UT-San Antonio he is now continually searching for paths to innovate in medical education at all levels of training.
 Areas of particular interest are gamification, meta-learning, novel technology applications, as well as engaging speaking methods and slide design.
 Essentially he has a dream of making ineffective and mind-numbingly dull educational experiences extinct.

 John Bailitz, MD